jason-lequyer/Noise2Fast/README.md

 conda install -c pytorch pytorch=1.8.0 conda install -c conda-forge tifffile=2019.7.26.2
 ```
-If the installs don't work, removing the specific version may fix this
+If the installs don't work, removing the specific version may fix this.
 # Using Noise2Fast on your data

 Create a folder in the master directory and put your noisy images into it.
 Then open a terminal in the master directory and run the following: